marctatham/veepee-android/README.md

 Please note that branches have NOT been deleted in case you would like to check a particular branch out to facilitate your review process.

+Don't forget to add your apiKey to your local.properties before attempting to build the project locally!

 # Challenges
 1. The Wrong State - PR https://github.com/marctatham/veepee-android/pull/1
 2. The Lost Event - PR https://github.com/marctatham/veepee-android/pull/2